 Maraea Rakuraku is a proudly indigenous Tūhoe, Ngāti Kahungunu ki te Wairoa storyteller who lives in Wellington and the Bay of Plenty.

-A 20-minute piece; Speedmating for Native Girls created specifically for the 2009 New Zealand International Comedy Festival introduced Maraea Rakuraku to the stage and first garnered interest in her work.
-This was followed up in 2012 with her first feature length play, The Prospect that, gained several nominations in the annual Chapman Tripp Theatre Awards (now known as the Wellington Theatre Awards) and awarded three, including Most Promising Playwright.
-In 2016, her second feature length work; Tan-knee won three of the four categories (Best Play by a Woman Playwright, Best Play by a Māori Playwright and Best Play) at the annual Adam New Zealand Play Award.
-Tan-Knee was selected for the Next Stage workshop process at the Auckland Theatre Company later that year.
-In 2017, Te Papakāinga was awarded Best Play by a Māori Playwright again, at the Adam New Zealand Play Awards and was developed at the Kōanga Festival.
+Speedmating for Native Girls, a 20 minute-piece created specifically for the 2009 New Zealand International Comedy Festival introduced Maraea Rakuraku to the stage and first garnered interest in her work.
+This was followed in 2012 with her first full length play, The Prospect that gained several nominations in the annual Chapman Tripp Theatre Awards and was awarded three, including Outstanding New Playwright.
+In 2016, her second play, Tan-knee won three of the four categories: Best Play by a Woman Playwright, Best Play by a Māori Playwright and Best Play at the Adam New Zealand Play Awards.
+Tan-knee was selected for the Next Stage workshop process at Auckland Theatre Company later that year.
+In 2017, Te Papakāinga was awarded Best Play by a Māori Playwright at the Adam New Zealand Play Awards and was developed at the Kōanga Festival.